 THE IMPORTANCE OF A GUARANTEE

-As we’ve said all along, the best outcome of recruiting is to be guaranteed a spot on the team long before you arrive on campus.
+As we’ve said all along, the best outcome of the recruiting process is to be guaranteed a spot on the team long before you arrive on campus.
 You haven’t done yourself much good if somewhere along the way there is a misunderstanding and you arrive on campus only to find that you have to try out, that you’re not assured of anything.
 Therefore, the significance of a guarantee cannot be overstated.
 It ensures that you will be on the team, and that you don’t have to try out when you arrive on campus.
 This should weigh heavily on your decision.
 Don’t let your situation be ambiguous.

 Tryouts are a real gamble.
 There are countless circumstances that can tilt the odds against you.
 For starters, a coach might select only one player from a huge candidate pool; tryouts might only last one afternoon; you might sustain a minor injury that

-Stay tuned for more of “Make the Team”, written by CaptainU CEO, Avi Stopper with #MaketheTeam
+Stay tuned for more of “Make the Team,” written by CaptainU CEO Avi Stopper with #MaketheTeam